Six reasons the Electric Vehicle landslide will just accelerate

 Energy consumption while driving has been one of the most important social issues in Germany for years.
 The issue is complex, it affects everyone and it's annoying.
 And everyone finds their own way of dealing with it.

-My father is old school: every liter of fuel is fiddled with, but the car is bought new and paid for in cash.
-He only bought this Golf second-hand with around 100,000 km on the clock and traded it in at 270,000 km.
+My father is old school: he fiddles with every liter of fuel, but he buys the car new and pays cash.
+He only bought this Golf second-hand with around 100,000 km and traded it in at 270,000 km.
 During this time, he drove with a consumption of between 4.5 and 4.7 liters per 100 km.
 Diesel, of course.
 That meant disengaging the clutch in good time, shifting out of gear and letting it roll when the traffic lights on the horizon turned red.

-At some point he read that diesel engines can also run on rapeseed oil or linseed oil..
+At some point, he read that diesel engines also run on rapeseed oil or linseed oil.

-And so he went to Aldi, where he could buy a liter of rapeseed oil for 69 cents.
+And so he went to Aldi, where a liter of rapeseed oil was available for 69 cents.
 You could fill up directly at a linseed oil refinery near Güstrow, Mecklenburg.
 The consumption was the same as with diesel.
 What exactly the effects were on the engine remains forever unknown.
 Somehow it always smelled like a chip shop behind the car.

-Last week, I paid €11.70 for a 100 km trip in a brand-new electric car on a country road.
-The higher energy efficiency of the electric car was not reflected in my costs.
-On the contrary, the EV from 2023 was 2.4 times more expensive to run than my father’s old diesel Golf.
+Last week, I paid €11.70 for a 100 km trip in a brand new electric car on a country road.
+The higher energy efficiency of the electric car has not been reflected in my costs.
+On the contrary, the 2023 EV was 2.4 times more expensive to run than my father's old diesel Golf.

 Everyone says EVs are cheap to drive.
 But I've done something wrong.